 - System requirements and technical support contact numbers

 Due to the high volume of requests each semester, requests for software installation in classrooms and labs must be received by the following dates:

 - Spring Semester: December 1

 - Summer Semester: April 15

-Software installation requests are processed as they are received with highest priority given to requests that support academic programs.
+Software installation requests for classrooms and labs are processed as they are received, with the highest priority given to requests that support academic programs.

-Once installed, software will be tested to ensure that it functions on a system level and prints as expected.
+Once installed, the software will be tested to ensure that it functions on a system level and prints as expected.
 No further testing will be performed.
 Technical staff has limited experience with proprietary software programs and cannot test for proper functioning within a program.
-Technical staff will assist faculty working through technical issues with software vendors.
 Faculty members are encouraged to test software on the computer in the classroom or lab environment in which it will be used.

 All users of the George Mason University network must adhere to University Policy Number 1301: Responsible Use of Computing.